ywassate/new-technical-test/README.md

 ### Development Steps

 1. **Design your MongoDB schemas** (think flat!)
-2. **Build the backend API and the frontend so that it match the features required**
+2. **Build the backend API and the frontend so that it match the required features**
 3. **Clean up and document**
 4. **Submit**